 5. Simplify For Sanity's Sake

-With all of these great plans swirling around in your mind you may begin to feel a bit overwhelmed.
+With all of these great plans swirling around in your mind, you may begin to feel a bit overwhelmed.
 Don't panic.
 There's no need to implement too many ideas into one party.
 The beautiful thing about birthdays is that they come around every year.
-Rather than try to cram too much into one party and end up feeling too stressed to enjoy your child's big day, try to keep it simple.
-Pick your theme, settle on the amount of time you want the party to last, and pick only the amount of activities that will realistically suit the time and budget you have available.
-You may want to have a few possible back up games in mind in case one of the activities doesn't take as long as you expect it to, but there's no need to over plan and end up wasting time and money.
-It's okay to cross a few things off the list.
-You can always use those ideas in future birthday parties.
+Rather than try to cram too much into one party and end up feeling too stressed, keep things simple.
+Pick your theme, settle on the amount of time you want the party to last, and pick activities that will realistically suit the time and budget you have available.

-Hopefully these tips will get you off to a great start in planning your child's big birthday bash.
+Hopefully, these tips will get you off to a great start in planning your child's big birthday bash.
 The most important thing to remember is to have fun celebrating with that special boy or girl.
 They may be growing up, but you can help them to make memories that will last a lifetime!

 2 Comments